paipaipai0338/CDPose-HPE/README.md

 # Anonymous Repository for ACM SenSys 2026 Submission
-# mmWave-Radar Point Clouds Human Pose Dataset
+# CDPose: A Large-Scale Millimeter-Wave Radar Dataset for 3D Human Pose Estimation

 This repository contains the **anonymized dataset, and source code** for our submission to *ACM SenSys 2026*.
 All materials are provided **solely for double-blind review** and will be publicly released after acceptance.